 This module reviews the basic elements of enzyme kinetics, including their mechanism and inhibition.
 The control of enzyme function by allosteric mechanisms is considered together with an appreciation of the significance of sigmoid kinetics.
 An overview of coenzymes and (metal) co-factors in enzyme function is given together with a description of the role played by vitamins in co-enzyme production.
 The module concludes with an overview of enzymes from extremophiles and their applications.

 This module is designed to develop the skills required for students of biochemistry.
 Students meet with tutors and will be given a series of assignments designed to develop skills in key areas including essay writing, presentation and analysis of research papers.

 Nod y modiwl hwn yw datblygu'r sgiliau mae eu hangen ar fyfyrwyr biocemeg.
 Bydd myfyrwyr yn cwrdd â thiwtoriaid ac yn derbyn cyfres o aseiniadau at ddiben datblygu eu sgiliau mewn meysydd allweddol, gan gynnwys ysgrifennu traethodau, cyflwyno a dadansoddi papurau ymchwil.

 Amino acids, lipids and steroids

 The synthesis of cholesterol via the mevalonate pathway is described along with the various metabolic control points and an understanding of dietary lipid transport.
-The further metabolism of cholesterol to bile salts, steroid hormones and vitamin D is outlined with consideration given to the stereochemistry of these compounds.
+The further metabolism of cholesterol to oxysterols and their function is covered.

 The module provides a sound basis for understanding the metabolism of amino acids, lipids and steroids.
 The pathways of amino acid synthesis and degradation in humans are described along with an introduction to the urea cycle.